GMM2003/YTPPP2-Plugins/README.md

 # YTPPP2-Plugins
-Plugins I create for suitable YTP++ 2.x versions
+A repo for my plugins I've created for any YTP++ 2.x version.
+Feel free to use them.